dmauser/azure-virtualwan-nexthop/README.md

 chmod +x 1deploy.sh
 ./1deploy.sh
 ```

+**Note:** The deployment will take approximately 60 minutes to complete.
+The script shows you the progress but you can also monitor the progress in the Azure Portal under the resource group `lab-vwan-nexthop`.

 ### 2. After deployment is completed, run a few validations before configuring Next Hop IP: